 If you are a fan of sushi or sashimi, you probably come across hamachi sometimes.
-Though not as popular as salmon in the West, quite underrated apparently, Hamachi is actually one of the best valuable sashimi delicacy.
-Its versatile in being sashimi, negi toppings for sushi, tartar.
-Some popular sushi rolls with hamachi includes the spicy yellowtail roll (negi hamachi makizushi – recipe below), rainbow roll, dancing yellowtail, etc.
+Though not as popular as salmon in the West, quite underrated apparently, Hamachi is actually one of the most valuable sashimi delicacies.
+It’s versatile in being sashimi, Negi toppings for sushi, tartar… Some popular sushi rolls with hamachi includes the spicy yellowtail roll (negi hamachi makizushi – recipe below), rainbow roll, dancing yellowtail, etc.

 What is yellowtail

 Yellowtail is actually Japanese amberjack, recognized as having a yellow stripe along its body.
 It is not tuna nor yellowfin tuna as most confused by some due to their similarity.

 Most of the yellowtails are farm-raised and are native to the northwest Pacific ocean.
 They are a bit underrated in the US as compared to other fish like salmon and tuna.
 However, they are quite favorable in Japan due to their high-fat content, especially in winter.

 What is Hamachi

 In short, Hamachi prefers to the upper part of the young (about 8lbs) Japanese amberjack or five ray yellowtail called Hiramasa that is harvested during the summer season.
 The lower (near the tail) part is called Wakana.